 Access to early childhood education has been difficult and inequitable, both across and within countries.
 Worldwide, underprivileged children are disproportionately excluded from quality primary education; either due to low family income or lack of access.
 To ensure no child is left behind, governments should create and support initiatives that commit to universal primary education and prioritize the poorest and hardest-to-reach children at the start of the road to universality.

 How can you help?

-- By strengthening policies and advocating for increased public awareness regarding primary education through voting.
+- Strengthening policies and advocating for increased public awareness regarding primary education through voting.

-- By collecting data and generating evidence for innovative approaches that deliver quality primary education for children in remote areas and sharing with your local governor or statesman.
+- Collecting data and generating evidence for innovative approaches that deliver quality primary education for children in remote areas and sharing with your local governor or statesman.